JrobinWebDev/Issue-track/README.md

 ## Features

-* Users can submit issues based on 'type' and 'severity'
+* Users can submit issues based on 'type' and 'severity'.
-* Issues can be filtered by status as well as by severity
+* Issues can be filtered by 'status' (open or closed) as well as by 'severity'.
-* localStorage used to persist issue data
+* localStorage used to persist issue data.